Ranjith54321/Data-Structures/Disjointsets(Union_find_in_graph)/readme.md

  # materials :

-   refer  this oreder   **for the below two mwthods see the array operation carefully**
+   refer  this oreder   **for the below two methods see the array operation carefully**

  **1.) for Navie approach :** **O(n)**